-- "One size fits all" policies determined centrally, for many public services and capital programmes are costly, inefficient and unresponsive to changing social and economic circumstances.
-It also leads to sub-optimal decision-making. - Cities will secure more of the social & economic infrastructure they need if they have the powers and the means to deliver them.
+- Cities will secure more of the social & economic infrastructure they need if they have the powers and the means to deliver them.
 If you ask Londoners (or other local populations) what they want, and then ask how they want to pay for it, they are more likely to embrace both the idea and the cost.
 This is borne out in examples such as Business Improvement Districts, where business opts into paying a levy for the services they want, or for major infrastructure projects such as Crossrail where the business contribution to its funding was vital. - A city region, or other defined and manageable geographic area, is best placed to work out the needs of that place.
 It can also front-up things that might be politically difficult on the national stage, but are necessary for growth. - Elected local government is best placed to allocate scarce budgets across competing priorities in their areas.
-Studies show that local politicians are trusted more than national politicians by the general public5.
+Studies show that local politicians are trusted more than national politicians by the general public6.

 The arguments in favour of devolution have been well rehearsed.
-For example, the benefits in terms of improved economic and social outcomes are summarised by the Institute for Government in their paper on how the government should complete the job of English devolution6:
+For example, the benefits in terms of improved economic and social outcomes are summarised by the Institute for Government in their paper on how the government should complete the job of English devolution7:

-The case for devolution
+Box out: the case for devolution